Taxing billionaires is overdue, but there's a better way to do it

-Word on the street, or in the press, anyway, is that the billionaires tax Democrats are now eyeing to help pay for their ambitious social policy and climate package could be a bit dicey.
+Word on the street, or in the press, anyway, is that the billionaires tax Democrats are eyeing to help pay for their ambitious social policy and climate package is in trouble.
 Hell, I just published a book about American super-wealth and its consequences, and I don’t get it.

 I mean, I get the sentiment.
 In their 2019 book, University of California, Berkeley, economists Gabriel Zucman and Emmanuel Saez noted that the 400 highest-earning Americans pay a smaller percentage of their income in combined federal, state, and local taxes than any other economic group.
 That should piss everybody off.
 A lot of those same people, meanwhile, avoid income, and therefore income tax, almost entirely by taking out low-interest loans against their investment holdings in lieu of a salary.